 As Tibet is tough to reach, daring people from all over the world are looking forward to going; Tibet is a dream of tourists because of its fascinating scenery, and Tibet is the paradise of pilgrims because of its religious position.
 After the Qinghai- Tibet, the railway was opened to traffic, more and more friends can approach it, feel it and fall into love with it through this wonderful ‘heavenly road’.

 Common knowledge for Tibet Travelers

 - Remember not to Step on the threshold when entering the tent or house.
 Calling somebody in the name please add ‘La’ behind the name to express respect.
-If you are asked to sit down, please cross your legs, don’t stretch your legs forward and face your sole to others.
+If you are asked to sit down, please cross your legs, don’t stretch your legs forward, and face your sole to others.
 You should accept the gift with both hands.
 While presenting the gift you should bend your body forward and hold the gift higher than your head both hands.
-While offering tea, wine or cigarette, you should offer them by both hands and any fingers don’t touch inside of the bowl.
+While offering tea, wine, or cigarette, you should offer them by both hands and any fingers don’t touch the inside of the bowl.

 - When the host presents you a cup of wine, you should dip your ring finger in the wine and flick the wine into the sky, in the air, and to the ground respectively to express your respects to the heaven, the earth, and the ancestors before sipping the wine.
 The host will feel the cup, and you take a sip of the wine again.
 After the host fills your cup again, you have to bottom it up.

-- Tibetan people don’t take horse, dog and donkey meat and also don’t eat fish in some areas, so please respect their diet habits.
+- Tibetan people don’t take the horse, dog, and donkey meat and also don’t eat fish in some areas, so please respect their diet habits.

 - It is not polite to clam your palms and spit behind the Tibetan people.

 - Tibetan people stretch out their tongues to say hello to you.
 Also, it is a courtesy to put their hand’s palm to palm in front of the breast.